VoltRipper

 • Smaller aftermarket.
 Parts and community support are decent but not Sur-Ron-deep.

-This is the decision most RCR shoppers are actually weighing.
-Choose the RCR if your riding is commuting plus the occasional trail, and you value range, comfort, lights, and low maintenance.
+Choose the RCR if your riding is commuting plus the occasional trail, and you value range (~45 real miles against 25–35), comfort, factory lights and a chainless hub drive.
 Choose the Light Bee X if you want a real dirt bike, the biggest aftermarket, and lighter, more capable off-road handling.
-They score within a point of each other because they're excellent at different things.
+The RCR takes the Score 94 to 89 on range, power and road-friendly versatility; the Light Bee is still the better dirt platform.

 Bottom line

-The Onyx RCR is the most road-and-commute-friendly electric bike on our board, with the best real-world range and the low-maintenance appeal of a chainless drive.
+The Onyx RCR is the most road-and-commute-friendly electric bike on our board, with one of the best real-world ranges and the low-maintenance appeal of a chainless drive.
 Just be clear about what it is: a do-it-all moped-style dual-sport, not a dirt bike.
-If you want one bike for the street and light trails, the RCR is a genuinely smart 84-point pick; if you want to actually ride dirt, get a Sur-Ron.
+If you want one bike for the street and light trails, the RCR is a genuinely strong 94-point pick; if you want to actually ride dirt, get a Sur-Ron.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates, clearly labeled.